segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ### Server Event Parameter Requirements

 Facebook requires the `action_source` server event parameter for all events sent to the Facebook Conversions API.
-This parameter is used to specify where the conversions occurred.
-If `action_source` is set to 'website' then the `client_user_agent` and the `event_source_url` parameters are also required.
-Events sent to the Conversions API that do not meet the requirements may not be available for optimization, targeting, or measurement.
+This parameter specifies where the conversions occur.
+If `action_source` is set to **website**, then the `client_user_agent` and the `event_source_url` parameters are also required.
+Events sent to the Conversions API that don't meet the requirements may not be available for optimization, targeting, or measurement.

 ### Verify Events in Facebook